songm6/OA_virome_analysis/README.md

+All required pipeline scripts are available in the scripts branch of this repository.

 This pipeline analyzes sequencing data to detect viral sequences present in human samples.
 It first removes human-derived reads and then screens the remaining reads against viral databases to identify potential viruses.
 Finally, it refines these matches and counts how many reads support each detected virus.

 Step 1: Trim reads